-The first premier MTG set release of 2023, coming in the first quarter of the year, on February 10, is Phyrexia: All Will Be One.
-Continuing the Phyrexians plotline on from The Brothers’ War, it’s set to take place on the plane of New Phyrexia itself, and we’ve already seen tons of artwork of Elesh Norn, her Fair Basilica, and many, many metal monstrosities.
-The set will also give us five compleated planeswalkers!
+The first premier MTG set release of 2023, which came in the first quarter of the year, on February 10, is Phyrexia: All Will Be One.
+Continuing the Phyrexians plotline on from The Brothers’ War, it takes place on the plane of New Phyrexia itself.
+We saw tons of artwork of Elesh Norn, her Fair Basilica, and many, many metal monstrosities.
+The set also gave us five compleated planeswalkers!

 March of the Machine

 March of the Machine was the second premier set of 2023, and it released on April 21.
 This set tells the tale of the climactic final showdown with the Phyrexians, where the whole multiverse is invaded at once.

 March of the Machine introduced a new Battle card type, and had team-up cards showing unlikely allies forced together by the invasion.
 It’s a real whistle stop tour of the multiverse, with cards showing off virtually every plane, and characters from all over the place chipping in to defeat the Phyrexian menace.